Hawker Siddeley HS 748: Into flight

 During 1988, production of the HS 748 was terminated, while the last British-assembled aircraft made its first flight on 1 December of that year.
+BAE then started producing a product improved, stretched version the BAE ATP 61 which uses the PWC 126/127 engines.
+Total production of this variant was only 67 aircraft.
 According to BAE Systems, a successor company to Hawker Siddeley, during the type's production life, a total of 381 aircraft had been produced, which included both the Andover and HAL-built examples.

 Operational history

 Within its first decade of its availability, sales of the HS 748 had reportedly been relatively brisk; by 1976, the sale of 312 aircraft had been recorded, of which 259 had been to export customers.
 Within ten years of its launch, India had emerged as the largest single market for the airliner, Indian Airlines being the largest HS 748 operator with a fleet of 26 aircraft.
 It had been popular with numerous commercial operators; across the Caribbean and Latin America alone, 63 HS 748s were in operation with 11 separate operators.

 The HS 748 had been able to achieve some triumphs over competing rivals, including the F27 Friendship.
 Philippine Airlines had been the F27's largest operator prior to its decision to replace both it and its remaining DC-3s with the HS 748, which represented a significant sales coup for Hawker-Siddeley.
 Other major civil operators included Aerolíneas Argentinas, VARIG, Thai Airways, LAN-Chile, and Bouraq Airlines.
 Several of these operators would utilise its STOL capabilities in their services; according to Flight International, over one-third of all scheduled operations reportedly involved operations from rough airstrips with minimalist facilities.

 Another key market for the HS 748 was the executive role; the type was repeatedly procured to serve as the designated aircraft for various heads of state, including those of Argentina, Brazil, Chile, India, Venezuela, Zambia, Thailand and the United Kingdom.
 The HS 748 was one of the last planes to be flown by noted aviator and business magnate Howard Hughes.
 During 1972, Hughes performed several flights of the type, each time accompanied by Hawker Siddeley test pilot Tony Blackman, flying from the company's airport in Hatfield, Hertfordshire.